corda/cordapp-template-kotlin/README.md

      Item 1 name:   Things
      Item 1 amount: 5

-and click "Create offer".
+and click "Create purchase order".
 The modal dialogue should close.

 To check what validation is performed on the purchase order data, have a look at the `Place` class in `PurchaseOrderContract.kt`.
 For example, Entering a